Remedy Pension Savings Statement (Remedy PSS)

 Your revised Remedy PIA was based on the data held at the time and the latest PIA supersedes this.

-If you are due to receive a Pensions Savings Statement for the 2023/2024 tax year, this will be sent to you separately, after your Remedy Pension Savings Statement (Remedy PSS) has been issued and by 6 October 2024.
+If you are due to receive a Pensions Savings Statement (PSS) for the 2023/2024 tax year, you should already have been sent it separately.
+There are some PSS that have been delayed due to some members not yet having received their Remedy PSS.
+In these cases your PSS will be sent to you separately, after your Remedy Pension Savings Statement (Remedy PSS) has been issued.

 What you will need to do in relation to your 2023/2024 PSS is different to your Remedy PSS, and you can find out more about this by visiting the 2023/2024 Pensions Savings Statement page.

-The information and support we have made available via the Remedy PSS webpages, along with guidance that HMRC provides as part of its Public Service Pension Adjustment Service, will help members assess their tax position for the period covered by the Remedy PSS.
+The information and support we have made available via the Remedy PSS webpages, along with guidance that HMRC provides as part of its Public Service Pension Adjustment Service, will help you to assess your tax position for the period covered by the Remedy PSS.

 You may notice that some years prior to 2015 have Pension Input Periods (PIPs) are based on the calendar year and that for 2015/16 there are figures for two Pension Input Amounts (PIAs) listed for two PIPs.
 This is because HMRC changed Pension Input Periods to match the tax year (6 April to 5 April) from 6 April 2016 onwards.
 Prior to this change, Pension Input Periods counted toward the tax year in which they ended.
 For example, the Pension Input Period running from 1 January 2013 - 31 December 2013 ended in tax year 2013/14 and so counts toward that tax year.